tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 __3. lineinfile:__

 * Used to manage lines in text files

+* Ansible lineinfile module can be used to insert a line, modify an existing line, remove an existing line or to replace a line.

+* create parameter means if the file is absent on remote then it will create new file with the given name.